PatrikAarnivaara/border-crossing/README.md

 * Pandas library

 ## Setup
-Clone and run in IntelliJ
+Clone and run in IDE

 ## Features
 Ready: